-A new suite of free and publicly available online resources have been launched to facilitate academic and professional studies of thermal comfort in buildings, the result of a four-year effort led by the Center for the Built Environment at UC Berkeley and the University of Sydney’s Indoor Environmental Quality Laboratory.
+A new suite of free and publicly available online resources has been launched to facilitate academic and professional studies of thermal comfort in buildings, the result of a four-year effort led by the Center for the Built Environment at UC Berkeley and the University of Sydney’s Indoor Environmental Quality Laboratory.
 These tools can be used to inform questions about thermal comfort, and to encourage the design of climate-responsive and comfortable low energy (and ZNE) buildings.

 The tools include an interactive visualization tool, a ‘query builder,’ and access to a repository of thermal comfort data collected from field studies from around the world.
 This work serves a fundamental goal of CBE’s research consortium: to make key research findings available to industry and to provide ‘actionable insights’ that improve building design and operation.
 The work was supported by the ASHRAE grant, ‘Global Thermal Comfort Database II,’ which builds on a project completed in the 1990s (and described below).
 The project was co-funded by several other sources, including CBE partners, and is described in detail in a recent article in Building and Environment.